sampsyo/cs6120/content/blog/2019-12-18-novm/index.md

 These preliminary results suggest that highly optimized datastructures, tuned for physical memory allocation could impose very little overhead.
-Furthermore, at least for programs which do not allocate large amounts of memory on the stack, the cost of checking stack size and occaisonally allocating new stack frame pages would be negligible.
-All in all, if we could actually address physical memory, we very well might see improvements in performance and simplify much of the underlying hardware and operating system.
+Furthermore, at least for programs which do not allocate large amounts of memory on the stack, the cost of checking stack size and occasionally allocating new stack frame pages would be negligible.
+All in all, if we could actually address physical memory, we very well might see improvements in performance while also simplifying much of the underlying hardware and operating system.